avl/arcshift/README.md

 fail the test suite.
 However, triggering such an overflow would require creating 2*45 instances of ArcShift.
 Unfortunately, this requires at least 280 TB of RAM.

 In the end, I just added an exception for this logic.
+Sanity checks which are not expected to be possible to trigger can probably usually just be added to the cargo mutants ignore list.

 ## Thoughts on focusing too much on failing test cases